Instrumental Ensembles

 Harpur Chorale

-Binghamton University's large inclusive mixed choral ensemble, the HARPUR CHORALE is an auditioned choral ensemble which performs a wide variety of choral music from multiple genres, styles, time periods, and languages, while still rooted in the Western tradition.
+Binghamton University's large inclusive mixed choral ensemble, the Harpur Chorale is an auditioned choral ensemble which performs a wide variety of choral music from multiple genres, styles, time periods, and languages, while still rooted in the Western tradition.
 Membership includes not only music majors but also as many talented and promising non-major singers as possible who come from strong high school choral music programs and want to continue that experience in college.
-The Harpur Chorale was invite to join the Binghamton Philharmonic in November 2018 for two performances of Video Games Live.
+The Harpur Chorale performs both on campus and in the community, including in collaboration with both Binghamton University Symphony Orchestra and the Binghamton Philharmonic.

 Director: William Culverhouse